alexRyan719/playground-hbgs278s/example_algorithms.md

  away.
 13 is the classic beginning number for a rotation encryption algorithm due to the nature of being able to decrypt the cipher text simply by encrypting the cipher text again with the same ROT13 algorithm.
 This is also known as Symmetric Encryption.

+ # 6-16-22 Apologies, but it seems this code stub has a bug.
+I am looking into it, but there is a workaround!
+Copy and paste the code from this one into the other
+ # code stub and it functions as expected.
+You will need to completely overwrite the second code stub's code with this first one.
+Also, apologies for the messy
+ # spacing and this has since been fixed.

 @[Try it out!]({"stubs": ["py_files/rot13.py"], "command": "py_files/python3 rot13.py"})

   The concept of a circular array is demonstrated with these lines: